-Coffeyville Resources Terminal, LLC, one of our indirect wholly owned subsidiaries ("CRT"), entered into a lease and operating agreement ("Terminal Agreement") with CRNF, the owner of the Coffeyville Fertilizer Facility, under which CRNF leases the premises located at Phillipsburg, Kansas to be utilized as a UAN terminal.
-The initial term of the Terminal Agreement will expire in May 2032, provided, however, CRNF may terminate the agreement at any time during the initial term by providing 180 days prior written notice.
-In addition, the Terminal Agreement will automatically renew for successive five-year terms, provided that CRNF may terminate the agreement during any renewal term with at least 180 days written notice.
-Under the terms of the Terminal Agreement, CRNF pays CRT \$1.00 per year for rent, \$4.00 per ton of UAN placed into the terminal, and \$4.00 per ton of UAN taken out of the terminal.
-For the year ended December 31, 2022, the aggregate amount of payments made by CRNF to CRT under the Terminal Agreement was nominal.
+One of our indirect wholly owned subsidiaries entered into a lease and operating agreement with CRNF, under which CRNF leases the premises located at Phillipsburg, Kansas to be utilized as a UAN terminal.
+The initial term of the agreement will expire in May 2032, provided, however, CRNF may terminate the lease at any time during the initial term by providing 180 days prior written notice.
+In addition, this agreement will automatically renew for successive five-year terms, provided that CRNF may terminate the agreement during any renewal term with at least 180 days written notice.
+Under the terms of this agreement, CRNF will pay \$1.00 per year for rent, \$4.00 per ton of UAN placed into the terminal, and \$4.00 per ton of UAN taken out of the terminal.
+For the year ended December 31, 2023, the aggregate amount of payments made by CRNF to our subsidiary under this agreement was nominal.